-218. Yellowstone River Compact, supra note 9, at art.
+^{218.} Yellowstone River Compact, supra note 9, at art.
 II(D).

-Intake, Montana, excluding from the apportionment domestic uses and certain stock water uses-for example, if the capacity of a stock water reservoir is twenty acre-feet or less.
+With the compact's hydrological scope delineated in this way, Article V establishes a three-tier apportionment for Montana's and Wyoming's portions of the basin upstream of Intake, Montana, 219 excluding from the apportionment domestic uses and certain stock water uses-for example, if the capacity of a stock water reservoir is twenty acre-feet or less.
+220

 Atop the apportionment's first tier are pre-1950 appropriative rights.
 Specifically, as spelled out in Article V(A): "Appropriative rights to the beneficial uses of the water of the Yellowstone River System existing in each signatory State as of January 1, 1950, shall continue to be enjoyed in accordance with the laws governing the acquisition and use of water under the doctrine of appropriation."
+221

-Article V(B), in turn, carves out a second tier consisting of supplemental water supplies for pre-1950 appropriative rights along the interstate tributaries (Clarks Fork, Bighorn, Tongue, and Powder rivers), stating:
+Article V(B), in turn, carves out a second tier consisting of supplemental water supplies for pre-1950 appropriative rights along the interstate tributaries (Clarks Fork, Bighorn, Tongue, and Powder rivers), 222 stating:

 Of the unused and unappropriated waters of the Interstate tributaries of the Yellowstone River as of January 1, 1950, there is allocated to each signatory State such quantity of that water as shall be necessary to provide supplemental water supplies for the rights described in [Article V(A)], such supplemental rights to be acquired and enjoyed in accordance with the laws governing the acquisition and use of water under the doctrine of appropriation.
+223

 Following this text, Article V(B) goes on to establish a third tier of post-1950, percentage-based rights along the interstate tributaries, providing: "[T]he remainder of the unused and unappropriated water is allocated to each State for storage or direct diversions for beneficial use on new lands or for other purposes" on a percentage basis.
-The specific splits along each tributary are as follows: Clarks Fork (Montana, 40 percent; Wyoming, 60 percent), Bighorn River (Montana, 20 percent; Wyoming, 80 percent), Tongue River (Montana, 60 percent;
+224 The specific splits along each tributary are as follows: Clarks Fork (Montana, 40 percent; Wyoming, 60 percent), Bighorn River (Montana, 20 percent; Wyoming, 80 percent), Tongue River (Montana, 60 percent);

-219. Id. art.
+^{219.} Id. art.
 V. For a discussion of the apportionment downstream of Intake, Montana, see id. art.
 V(D).

-220. Id. art.
+^{220.} Id. art.
 V(E).

-221. Id. art.
+^{221.} Id. art.
 V(A).

-222. Id. art.
+^{222.} Id. art.
 V(B); see also id. art.
 II(F) (enumerating tributaries).

-223. Id. art.
+^{223.} Id. art.
 V(B).

 Wyoming, 40 percent), and Powder River (Montana, 58 percent; Wyoming, 42 percent).
+225

 These allocations notably are not set in stone.
-Rather, the Yellowstone River Compact Commission is authorized, "[f]rom time to time," to "re-examine the allocations... and upon unanimous agreement... recommend modifications... as are fair, just, and equitable."
-"Priorities of water rights" are one factor within an inexhaustive list enumerated by the compact for such modifications, alongside "[a]creage irrigated," "[a]creage irrigable under existing works," and "[p]otentially irrigable lands."
+Rather, the Yellowstone River Compact Commission is authorized, "[f]rom time to time," to "re-examine the allocations... and upon unanimous agreement... recommend modifications... as are fair, just, and equitable."226 "Priorities of water rights" are one factor within an inexhaustive list enumerated by the compact for such modifications, alongside "[a]creage irrigated," "[a]creage irrigable under existing works," and "[p]otentially irrigable lands."227